CAN CHAMPAGNE AND PROSECCO BE LOW CALORIE OR LOW SUGAR?

 Thomson & Scott has taken the UK media by storm.
 With unprecedented demand, Thomson & Scott Prosecco has been praised by Holly and Phillip on ITV’s This Morning, featured in every national newspaper and namechecked by GQ and BBC Radio 5 Live for trending on Twitter.
 It was called "the basic bitch drink" by the Guardian, and “a gift from God” by The Times.
 High praise indeed.

-We are active across all major social media channels and love hearing from our customers and those interested in cutting sugar and drinking better.
+We are active across all major social media channels and love hearing from our customers and those interested in drinking better.
 So, do get in touch.

 A GIFT FROM GOD.